alexander-eriksson-dev/diary/README.md

 Password: github123

 ✔️ WORKING ON:
-* Give each user their own database of entries (right now its shared).
 * Improved entry form with formatting, image upload etc.
 * Dark-mode switch and improved styling.
 * Profile page with password change etc.